rmcanany/SolidEdgeHousekeeper/README.md

     Save as PDF

 ## CODE ORGANIZATION
 Processing starts in Form1.vb.
-A short description of the code's organization may be found there.
+A short description of the code's organization can be found there.